 Lam Ching Ying as Mr Vampire.
 Mr Vampire was the characters nickname because he hunted Vampires.
 His real name was Kau.
 This character not only appeared in his own film series, but also in other Chinese horror flicks like the Dead and the Deadly.
 Later entries in the Mr Vampire film series such as Mr Vampire 2 and Magic Cop featured his descendants.

-I’d say that the first two Mr Vampire films are my favourite’s.
+I’d say that the first two Mr Vampire films are my favourite entries in the series.
 I’m not sure which is the best out of those two.
 The first film has a better story, whilst the second film is in places somewhat derivative of ET, with its friendly little Vampire boy who gets adopted by a family.
 Still in terms of action Mr Vampire 2 really can’t be topped.
 There are just so many, creative, surreal and over the top fights and moments like the Vampires hopping on top of cars.

 Also recommended is Vampire vs Vampire a film which features Lam Ching Ying fighting a western style Vampire with the help of a tame Jiang Shi.
 Think of it as being the reverse of The 7 Golden Vampires, which featured our greatest Vampire killer Peter Cushing battling Chinese Vampires, whilst this film features the Chinese’s greatest Vampire killer slaying a European Vampire.

 The Mr Vampire films were massive in China, but sadly over here in the UK and in America they were never popular.
-Though they were shown on television and given a release on video and they do have some fans they just never really caught on.
-Its such a shame, Lam Ching Ying should be as well known as Jackie Chan as I think he was every bit as good at what he did as Jackie Chan was.
+Though they were shown on television and given a release on video, and they certainly have a following.
+Ultimately they’ve never really broken into the mainstream like other martial arts film stars such as Bruce Lee and Jackie Chan.

-Bruce Lee obviously launched the whole Martial Arts film genre and after his untimely death there were many attempts to find the new Bruce Lee, but obviously none of them were successful as there could never be a new Bruce Lee.
+Bruce Lee obviously launched the whole Martial Arts film genre and after his untimely death there were many attempts to find the new Bruce Lee, but none of them were successful as there could never be a new Bruce Lee.
 Jackie Chan however was successful because he offered us something different to Bruce Lee.
-He wasn’t an ultimate fighter like Bruce Lee.
-Instead his was more slapstick and obviously incredible stunts.
+He wasn’t an ultimate fighter, instead his style was more slapstick and incredible stunts.
 Lam Ching Ying meanwhile I think similarly managed to offer up something different to Bruce Lee by merging the Martial Arts and the horror genres like never before.

 Sadly however in the west he remains to this day 20 or so years after his untimely death from cancer completely obscure.

-I suppose these monsters are not underrated in China, but since I live in the UK then over here they are so that’s why they make number 1 on my list as I’d easily rate them as among the greatest horror monsters ever made.
+I suppose these monsters are not underrated in China, but since I live in the UK then over here they are, so they had make number 1 on my list.
+I’d rate the Jiang Shi as among the greatest horror monsters ever made.

 Thanks for reading.